Small farm-style distillery.

-The bulk is then aged in ex-Sherry casks (European and Spanish) which again necessitates the need for lengthy maturation.
+The bulk is then aged in ex-Sherry casks (European and American) which again necessitates the need for lengthy maturation.
 Ex-Bourbon is also used.
 The result is a multifaceted single malt which combines nuts and fruits with a distinctly sweet spiciness.

 Built in 1878 at the start of the third wave of distilleries, Glenrothes almost foundered before it was even completed.
 Like any number of what were still speculative ventures, the initial investors (all of whom owned Macallan at the time) fell foul of wider economic circumstance, in their case the collapse of the Glasgow Bank.
 The group split, with William Grant (not the same as Glenfiddich), Robert Dick and John Cruikshank continuing with their Rothes plan which was only completed thanks to a timely loan from the United Free Presbyterian Church of Knockando who though strict Rechabites (teetotalers) were clearly imbued with the spirit of Christian charity.

-Glenrothes prospered after this less than happy start and when it amalgamated with Bunnahabhain in 1887 brought Highland Distillers into existence.
+Glenrothes prospered after this less than happy start and when it amalgamated with Bunnahabhain in 1887 it brought Highland Distillers into existence.
 With Robertson & Baxter as agents, Glenrothes was immediately marked out as top-class blending material, its most notable destinations being Cutty Sark and The Famous Grouse.

 As with many distilleries, the 1960s boom saw an increase in capacity (here from four to six stills), and continuing optimism saw another pair being added in 1980 just as the rest of the industry was calming supply down.
 In 1989 it once again defied the market and upped the number to ten.